-Following the SNOW ROAD – a 90 mile journey on a slow road from Blairgowrie to Grantown-on-Spey traversing the highest public road in Britain and travelling through the outstanding landscapes of the eastern Cairngorms – Grantown on Spey is a traditional Highland town on the famous Salmon River Spey on the northern edge of the Cairngorms National Park and provides a wide range of leisure activities, such as walking, Bird Watching, hiking, climbing, cycling, golfing or fishing.
+The 90 mile journey on The SNOW ROADS – a slow road from Blairgowrie – through the outstanding landscapes of the eastern Cairngorms takes you to Grantown on Spey, a traditional Highland town on the famous River Spey.
+A wide range of leisure activities, such as walking, Bird Watching and Wildlife, hiking, climbing, cycling, golfing or fishing makes Grantown on Spey the perfect location for your holiday.
 Follow the Whisky or Castle Trail, taste a wee dram of Whisky in one of the famous Speyside Distilleries or dive into the fascinating Scottish History.
 The town is surrounded by ancient woodlands, which offer a unique habitat for a wide variety of wildlife.
 Anagach Woods with its ancient Pine Trees, on the doorstep of the Grant Arms Hotel, is a haven for rare animals and plants.
 For more information on “What to Do and See” please go to “Out and About“.

 From Arctic Tern, Barn Owl and Capercaillie to Snow Bunting and Waxwing